About | Disclaimer | Webmaster

 TimerPeriod [in]

 The period of the timer in 100 ns intervals.
-If lPeriod is zero, the timer is signaled once.
+If TimerPeriod is zero, the timer is signaled once.
 If TimerPeriod is greater than zero, the timer is periodic.
 A periodic timer automatically reactivates each time the period elapses, until the timer is canceled using the CancelTimedEvent function or reset using SetTimedEvent.
-If lPeriod is less than zero, the function fails.
+If TimerPeriod is less than zero, the function fails.

 Return value